Drawing Courses

 Prerequisite: None

-Homework: 2 hours per week, including photo shoots and printing projects on home printer or from a photo lab.
+Homework: 2 hours per week, including photo shoots, uploading photos to a shared file for in-class critiques, printing projects from a photo lab, and reading from the textbook.

-Students should bring: A digital camera, a “point and shoot” or a DSLR with interchangeable lenses.
+Students should bring: A DSLR camera with interchangeable lenses.
 Be sure the battery is working and the memory card has available space.
-A 3-ring binder with 5 plastic sleeve page protectors.
+A notebook and writing utensils for taking notes.

 Photography 2